-Antidepressant medication can be invaluable in the treatment of major mood disorders.
+Antidepressant drugs can be invaluable in the treatment of major mood disorders.
 By affecting certain key neurotransmitters like dopamine and serotonin, they can restore chemical balance to the brain that underlies clinical depression.

 Due to their action on delicate neurological systems, antidepressant drugs may also have unintended physical and psychological effects.
 Like other prescription medication, antidepressants carry some risk of abuse and dependence.

-What Are Antidepressants?Antidepressants are classes of drugs primarily designed to treat depressive disorders, though they’re also used to treat other psychological conditions such as PTSD and personality disorders.
-Under this umbrella category are several specific types of antidepressants that are differentiated according to the effects they have on the brain and the neurotransmitters they affect.
+What Are Antidepressant Drugs?Antidepressants are classes of drugs primarily designed to treat depressive disorders, though they’re also used to treat other psychological conditions such as PTSD and personality disorders.
+Under this umbrella category are several specific types of antidepressant drugs that are differentiated according to the effects they have on the brain and the neurotransmitters they affect.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs)SNRIs work similarly to SSRIs, inhibiting the reuptake of both serotonin and norepinephrine.
-This class of antidepressants can treat depression as well as some anxiety and attention disorders.
+This class of antidepressant drugs can treat depression as well as some anxiety and attention disorders.
 Because they have an effect on two different important neurotransmitters, they may be more effective.